kenkwoelizabeth/Elizabeth-Kenkwo-Sams-Club-Project/README.md

 firstname is admin during registration, you are assign an admin role firstname is manager during registration, you are assign a manager role everything else takes the role of a staff

+## Things I need to update later due to time constraint
+Dropdowns
+Search
+Add items to store
+Thymeleaf need to add the relationships to the different models Rectify my testing codes